Itsfoss0/alx-low_level_programming/0x12-singly_linked_lists/README.md

 Data structures by definition is a way of storing, structuring and organizing data so it can be accessed, traversed, updated, used  and searched efficiently depending on the task at hand.

+Data structures can be divided into two -
+* Linear Data strucutes
+* Non linear Data structures

+Linear Data structures are those in which the data elements are stored in a sequential form, where each element is linked to the adjacent one.